 There was one notable exception, though — especially in the world of trivia.
 Viewers weren’t explicitly told what Columbo’s first name was.
 And this somehow managed to lead to a $300 million lawsuit — in real life, not on the show.

 There are a few shows with running gags where a character clearly knows the answer to something but we, the viewers, simply don’t.
 If you’re a fan of the Simpsons, they explicitly avoid telling us what state Springfield is in, for example.
 Columbo’s first name kind of falls in this category.
 In the opening credits, Peter Falk is credited as “Columbo,” with no first name given, and never in the 69 episodes does the character speak his first name.
-(In one episode, he’s asked what his first name is, and according to Wikipedia, “replies that the only person who ‘calls’ him ‘that’ is his wife.”)
 But a careful viewer may pick up on the moment below, from an episode from 1971, where the detective’s police ID card clearly says that he’s “Frank Columbo.”
 This is probably the correct answer, canonically; Universal Studios released a DVD box set of some of the early seasons of the show, and the name Frank is there, too.

-The trap worked.
+The trap worked — at least in the short-term.
 A while later, Trivial Pursuit published a board game which included a question about Columbo’s first name, using “Phillip,” not “Frank,” as the correct answer.
 Worth sued, claiming that Trivial Pursuit has stolen his intellectual property by re-using his made-up fact (and likely, had plagiarized many other facts from his book) without credit or compensation.
 He demanded $300 million for the violation of his copyright.

 Trivial Pursuit’s publishers admitted that they used Worth’s book (and others) as sources, but Worth lost his lawsuit anyway.
 The federal court held that facts cannot be protected by copyright — even the made up ones.
 Worth lost on appeal and the U.S. Supreme Court declined to take the case.